 Respond quickly and positively to any negative reviews or press coverage – this will help to improve your brand’s reputation.

-Earned media can be an extremely valuable asset for brands – but it takes time and effort to earn it.
-By following the tips above, you can create a successful earned media strategy for your business.
+Earned media can be an extremely valuable brand asset – but it takes time and effort to earn it.
+Following the tips above, you can create a successful earned media strategy for your business.

 Here is a video by Marketing91 on Earned Media.